 In the past twenty years, we have seen a transition from a state monopoly of one television station and two radio stations, to 13 nationwide radio stations, six television stations and 28 permanent community radio stations, 3G telephony, and internet broadcasting.

+In view of the current advertising pie available for the local media market, do you think that advertising alone would be enough for all broadcasting stations to survive?
 The advertising pie is getting divided into a lot of media – besides the traditional print media, there is radio and television.
 Now there is also the emergence of internet-based media, and the proliferation of billboards.

 And even the print media has seen areas of specialisation with advertisers preferring to advertise in glossy magazines distributed with the papers rather than in the papers themselves.